 Skills Needed: self-promotion, artistic skills, presentation, extreme creativity, interpersonal skills.

 Only a handful of Canadian YouTubers and other internet celebrities have a net worth of millions.
-So, the odds of becoming rich by becoming an internet celebrity—even though YouTube is no Hollywood—are just as high as becoming a famous actor.
+So, the odds of becoming rich by becoming an internet celebrity—even though YouTube is no Hollywood—are just as low as becoming a famous actor.

 The good news is that it won’t cost you too much to try this path, mostly just your time and effort.